Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Theoretical Framework

 Variation with respect to the gauge field gives

 whereas variation with respect to the axion fluctuation yields

 Here $\mathbf{E}$ and $\mathbf{B}$ denote the prescribed background fields, whereas $\mathbf{e}$ and $\mathbf{b}$ denote the probe fluctuations.
-In the propagation problem of interest we set the external free sources to zero, $J^\mu=0$.
-This does not imply that the reduced system is strictly homogeneous, since the spacetime dependence of the axion background still induces effective source terms.
-Terms involving derivatives of the prescribed background are retained at this stage, but will later be separated from the homogeneous propagation problem that defines the dispersion relation.
+Both equations are homogeneous in the fluctuation fields.
+The spacetime dependence of the prescribed backgrounds nevertheless enters the propagation operator through derivatives of the corresponding background-dependent coefficients.

 Combining eq.~\eqref{eqmovA} with the Bianchi identity, the system can be written in Maxwell form as

 where the medium response is encoded in the constitutive relations for $\mathbf{D}$ and $\mathbf{H}$.
 These receive contributions from both QED vacuum polarization, through the coefficients $c_i$ and $d_i$, and the axion background: